X16Community/x16-docs/X16 Reference - Appendix H - Onboard Upgrade Guide.md

 #### 2.2 ROM/SMC/VERA (optional)
 - If you know your current version numbers (step 1), and do not care about rolling back, you can safely skip this step.
 - If you like to preserve the history, you can optionally dump the existing versions of ROM/SMC/VERA, for your own archival purposes.
-In particular, if your version is not a released full version (e.g. ROM prerelease), you may want to make a backup of this one (and give a head's up on Discord, #kernel).
+In particular, if your version is not a released full version (e.g. ROM prerelease), you may want to make a backup of this one (and give a heads-up on Discord, #kernel).

 ##### 2.2.1 ROM (optional)
 If your ROM version is marked as release (and not prerelease), and your version is present in the ROM release page https://github.com/X16Community/x16-rom/releases/ , you can likely download your version from the release page should you ever want to roll back.
 If your version is marked as Prerelease (e.g. 8929A57+ or 33ACE3A4), it is harder to be certain that you can roll back, as those are not official releases.
 There exist a dump of a 8929A57+ ROM here: https://cx16forum.com/forum/viewtopic.php?p=31112 , although, in theory, there can exist different ROM versions with this number.